-Aetna Life Insurance Company offers life insurance products and services such as group disability, life, and long-term care insurance.
+Aetna Life Insurance Company, Inc. offers life insurance products and services.
+The company provides group disability, basic life, dependent life, accidental death, personal loss, long-term care, and supplemental insurance products.
+The company also offers beneficiary management services.
 The company was founded in 1853 and is based in Hartford, Connecticut.
-Aetna Life Insurance Company operates as a subsidiary of Aetna Inc.
+Aetna Life Insurance Company, Inc. operates as a subsidiary of Aetna Inc.

 151 Farmington Avenue

 Hartford, CT 06156

 Aetna Life Insurance Co.
 Not Liable for Statutory Penalties as "De Facto" Plan Administrator